Misterio77/website/_src/cv.md

 I started out with Linux, service hosting, programming, and design as a teenager, and have never stopped.
 I currently contribute to a few free software projects, some of them of my own creation.
-My technologies of choice nowadays are Rust, Haskell, Lua, PostgreSQL, Nix(OS), and Terraform.
+My technologies of choice nowadays are Rust, Haskell, Lua, PostgreSQL, Nix(OS), Docker, and Terraform.

 Most of my professional experience consists of development processes, build systems, and infrastructure.
 I also have some experience with backend